zimo-gu/islandscorp/guides/Training-guides.md

 At :45 (15 minutes prior to the commencement), the Host should :unslock the session, and the Co-Host should send the first group shout.
 The announcer must announce the training session at the hotel in all large servers.

 **Note: Once the Host has joined the game, they should not leave the server, or they will receive consequences.
-The Host should not claim if they know they are
+The Host should not claim if they know they are experiencing technical difficulties**